tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 network interfaces and SHOULD be flushed whenever a device changes the network to which it is attached.

-Next, the client SHOULD modify the ordered list to interleave address families.
-Whichever address family is first in the list should be followed by an address of the other address family; that is, if the first address in the sorted list is IPv6, then the first IPv4 address should be moved up in the list to be second in the list.
-An implementation MAY want to favor one address family more by allowing multiple addresses of that family to be attempted before trying the other family.
-The number of contiguous addresses of the first address family will be referred to as the "First Address Family Count" and can be a configurable value.
-This is performed to avoid waiting through a long list of addresses from a given address family if connectivity over that address family is impaired.
+Next, the client SHOULD modify the ordered list to interleave protocols and address families.
+Whichever combination of protocol and address family is first in the list should be followed by an address of the other protocol type and same address family, and then an endpoint from the same protocol and other address family.
+For example, if the first address in the sorted list is a QUIC IPv6 address, then the first TCP IPv6 address should be moved up in the list to be second in the list, and then the first QUIC IPv4 address should be moved up in the list to be third in the list.
+An implementation MAY choose to favor one protocol or address family more by allowing multiple addresses of that protocol or family to be attempted before trying the other combinations.
+The number of contiguous addresses of the first combination of properties will be referred to as the "First Address Combination Count" and can be a configurable value.
+This avoids waiting through a long list of addresses from a given address family using a given protocol if connectivity over a protocol or an address family is impaired.

-Note that the address selection described in this section only applies to destination addresses; Source Address Selection ({{!RFC6724, Section 5}} is performed once per destination address and is out of scope of this document.
+Note that the address selection described in this section only applies to destination addresses; Source Address Selection ({{!RFC6724, Section 5}}) is performed once per destination address and is out of scope of this document.

+## Sorting Based on Priority {#priority}
+SVCB {{SVCB}} RRs indicate a priority for each ServiceMode response.
+This prioirity applies to any IPv4 or IPv6 address hints in the RR itself, as well as any addresses received on A or AAAA queries for the name in the Servicemode RR.
+The priority in a SVCB RR is always greater than 0.

+SVCB answers with the lowest numerical value (such as 1) are sorted first, and answers with higher numerical values are sorted later.

+Note that a SVCB RR with the TargetName "." applies to the owner name in the RR, and the priority of that SVCB RR applies to any A or AAAA RRs for the same owner name.
+These answers are sorted according to that SVCB RR's priority.

 # Connection Attempts {#connections}